deepseek-ai-chat/deepseek-chrome/README.md

   <img src="assets/gif.gif" alt="DeepSeek AI Installation" width="450">
 </p>

-1. Click the **Install Now** button above or visit the [Chrome Web Store](https://chromewebstore.google.com/detail/deepseek-ai/npphdmcakmfhllhblkealgkeefamebih).
+1. **Click the Install Now button** above or visit the [Chrome Web Store](https://chromewebstore.google.com/detail/deepseek-ai/npphdmcakmfhllhblkealgkeefamebih).
-2. Follow the on-screen instructions to add DeepSeek AI to your browser.
+2. **Follow the instructions** to add DeepSeek AI to your browser.
-3. Pin the extension for quick access.
+3. **Pin the extension** for quick access.
-4. Click the DeepSeek AI icon to start using AI-powered tools instantly.
+4. **Click the DeepSeek AI icon** to start using AI-powered tools instantly.
+5. **Adjust settings** to fit your personal workflow.
+6. **Explore AI features** and integrate them into your daily tasks.

 ---